AttentionThis page documents an earlier version. Go to the latest (v2.3) version.

 - If operation A completes before operation B begins, then B should logically take effect after A.

-YugabyteDB supports multi-key transactions with both Serializable and Snapshot Isolation.
+YugabyteDB supports multi-row transactions with both Serializable and Snapshot isolation.

 - The YSQL API supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of

 - The YCQL API supports only Snapshot Isolation using the